 Every now and then, though, a Customs officer in the US decides to do a random inspection on an outbound container, looking for contraband or stolen items.
 If there’s nothing illegal about your shipment, of course, you’ll pass this inspection without a problem.
 The bad news is, you’ll have to pay a fee for this.
 Or you might have to pay for an extra inspection that a Customs agent in your destination country decides to conduct, beyond the official clearance procedure.
 These additional inspections are extremely rare.
 But, unfortunately, there’s nothing you can do if an agent happens to pick your container for a spot check.
 So don’t be astonished if the invoice for your shipment includes this extra charge.

-Arrival in the destination country
+Avoiding duty payments upon arrival in the destination country

 In the destination country, you are responsible for clearing your container through Customs, in person.
 You can designate an agent to handle those formalities for you.
 But since you know where you loaded each item in your container, it’s usually simpler to conduct this business yourself.
 If your new home is far from the port of entry, your shipping service can send the container in bond to a Customs office near your location.